-The Oscar Fish is an incredibly popular tropical freshwater fish that hails from the Amazon basin of South America.
-Their popularity is largely due to their intelligence levels, their playful behavior and their beautiful colourings.
+The Oscar fish (or Oscar Cichlid) is an incredibly popular tropical freshwater fish that hails from the Amazon river basin of South America.
+Their popularity is largely due to their intelligence levels, their playful behavior, and their beautiful colorings.

-With that being said, aggression is not an Oscars default behaviour and outbursts are rare so feel free to take that recommendation with a pinch of salt.
+With that being said, aggression is not an Oscar’s default behavior and outbursts are rare so feel free to take that recommendation with a pinch of salt.

 Oscar Fish Care 101: Tank Requirements

-Due to their sheer size, it’s important that you have more than enough tank for the Oscar fish to grow into and thrive in.
-Anything smaller than 55 gallon per fish will be a struggle and will put unnecessary stress on the fish.
+Due to their sheer size, it’s important that you have more than enough tank space for the Oscar fish to grow into and thrive in.
+An Oscar

 Oscars are notoriously messy fish and require a lot more maintenance than most other species.
 Oscars produce a lot of waste so frequent water changes are a given necessity, but the smaller the tank that you house them in, the more frequently you will have to clean them and check the water parameters.

 Oscar fish enjoy living in pairs or small groups.
 We would recommend keeping multiple Oscar fish (at least 2, or even 5 if you have the space).

 Keeping three isn’t always a good idea as two of the fish could bond and dismiss the other one.